monsoonmaelstrom/book2/book2.md

 “Why?”

-“Because if you were smart, you’d spend the next six weeks eating to make up for the fact that you still half starved.”
+“Because if you were smart, you’d spend the next six weeks eating to make up for the fact that you still look half starved.”

 “Fine.
 Whatever.
 Lead on.”